Qoutel/RentalService/TutorialAddFulfillmentPlaces.md

 After the project is created, set your PROJECT_ID to a ```project``` variable:
 1. Run the following command in the Terminal:
+    ```bash \
-    ```gcloud config set project \
+    gcloud config set project \
     <YOUR_PROJECT_ID>
     ```
 1. Ensure that the Retail API is enabled for your project in the <walkthrough-watcher-block link-url="https://console.cloud.google.com/apis/api/retail.googleapis.com/">API & Services page</walkthrough-watcher-block>.

 ### Create service account
 To access the Retail API, you must create a service account.
-Check that you are an owner of your Google Cloud project on the walkthrough-watcher-block link-url="https://console.cloud.google.com/iam-admin/iam">IAM page</walkthrough-watcher-block>.
+Check that you are an owner of your Google Cloud project on the <walkthrough-watcher-block link-url="https://console.cloud.google.com/iam-admin/iam">IAM page</walkthrough-watcher-block>.
 1. To create a service account, perform the following command:
+    ```bash \
-    ```gcloud iam service-accounts create \
+    gcloud iam service-accounts create \
     <YOUR_SERVICE_ACCOUNT_ID>
     ```
 1. Assign the needed roles to your service account:
+    ```bash \
-    ```for role in \
+    for role in \
         {retail.admin,editor,bigquery.admin}
     do gcloud projects \
         add-iam-policy-binding \